serebrov/serebrov.github.io-hugo/content/posts/2015-07-05-elastic-beanstalk-drone-ci-setup.md

 [Drone CI](https://github.com/drone/drone) is a Continuous Integration platform.
 It uses [Docker](https://www.docker.com/) containers to run tests for your application hosted on [github](http://github.com).

-It not complex to set up the automatic testing for your application and run Drone CI on EC2 instance using Elastic Beanstalk.
+It is not complex to set up the automatic testing for your application and run Drone CI on EC2 instance using Elastic Beanstalk.
 It is even not necessary to have a dedicated EC2 instance for CI system, for example, I run it on the staging server.
 <!-- more -->

 # Drone CI setup